tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <a href="https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079"><img src="../media/rasters/univprinciplesdesignbook.png" style="max-width: 350px;"/></a>

-Applying these principles in the way we design our docs can create a better experience for users, both in their ability to find and navigation information.
+Applying these principles in the way we design our docs can create a better experience for users, both in their ability to find and navigate information.

 Rather than just discussing these principles abstractly, I'll explain how I tried to improve my docs be applying these design principles to the content.

 ## Action 1: Group topics in product sidebars

-When I started at the company, the content was organized in a flat way on a web CMS.
+When I started at my current company, the content was organized in a flat way on a web CMS.
 By flat, I mean each page existed as an independently floating page, without any structure in a sidebar navigation (apart from a general category) that would show various groupings of content in parent-child trees.
+It was kind of like a knowledge base, only the content consisted of documentation, not standalone support articles.

-The lack of this sidebar was mainly due to the platform &mdash; as a general web CMS, it didn't support granular navigation of tech docs in a sidebar.
+The lack of this sidebar was mainly due to the platform &mdash; as a general web CMS, the platform didn't support granular navigation of tech docs in a sidebar.

 I found the lack of a sidebar challenging as I tried to use the content.
 How big was the documentation for each product?
 5 pages?
 500 pages?
 What pages and topics were included or relevant in the documentation?
 In other words, what was there to know about the topic?